Bemelmans Bar: COVID-19 pandemic and subsequent use

+Notable people

 The bar is a regular attractor of people of fame, including socialites, film stars, politicians, and businessmen.
 Notable visitors to the bar have included John F. Kennedy, Judy Collins, Frank Sinatra, Britney Spears, Paul McCartney, Elizabeth Taylor, Harry Truman, Prince Harry and Meghan, Steve Martin, Matt Dillon, Tom Cruise, Robert De Niro, Heather Graham, and Kim Basinger.

 In 2022, celebrity Kylie Minogue visited the bar to promote her wine collection, and sang several of her popular songs at the grand piano.
 She returned a few days later to demonstrate a new cocktail, the Pink Pearl, created by one of Bemelmans' bartenders, with occasional assistance from the bartender.

 Reception

 The bar is considered an "icon" and "cultural touchstone" by Business Insider.
 In 2022, the Australian Gourmet Traveller magazine listed it among four other classic cocktail bars to visit in the city.
 It referred to it as a "quintessential supper club", "just about everyone's favourite sophisticated uptown joint".
 According to Bon Appetit, the bar is so perfect that every guidebook directs visitors to Bemelmans.
 Regan Hofmann, writing for Punch in 2015, considered Bemelmans the city's "most iconic hotel bar", and one of New York's "most well-known hidden treasures".